wandb/droughtwatch/README.md

 You can [learn more about the format of the satellite images here](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C01_T1_RT).

 The data used in this research was collected through a research collaboration between the International Livestock Research Institute, Cornell University, and UC San Diego.
 It was supported by the Atkinson Centre for a Sustainable Future’s Academic Venture Fund, Australian Aid through the AusAID Development Research Awards Scheme Agreement No. 66138, the National Science Foundation (0832782, 1059284, 1522054), and ARO grant W911-NF-14-1-0498.

-## Ongoing research

-This project will be presented at the [Computer Vision for Agriculture Workshop](https://www.cv4gc.org/cv4a2020/) Workshop at [ICLR 2020](https://iclr.cc/).
-The livestream should be available on [SlidesLive](https://slideslive.com/iclr), and we will update this with a link to the recording.
-We're always looking for collaboration opportunities related to this work, satellite-based prediction for agriculture or insurance, and deep learning for environmental sustainability more generally.
-Please reach out to Andrew at awhobbs@ucdavis.edu or Stacey at stacey@wandb.com (especially with ideas related to [Weights & Biases Benchmarks](https://www.wandb.com/benchmarks)).

-## How to cite

-Our paper, Satellite-based Prediction of Forage Conditions for Livestock in Northern Kenya, is [now available here on Arxiv](https://arxiv.org/abs/2004.04081)

 ## Setup instructions